Frequently Asked Questions

 How can I get more experience of teaching Japanese in the UK?

-Native or fluent speakers of Japanese can join our Japanese Taster for Schools volunteer programme, and gain experience of running Japanese language tasters in schools.
+Speakers of Japanese can join our Japanese Taster for Schools volunteer programme, and gain experience of running Japanese language tasters in schools.

 I would like to teach Japanese as a private tutor.
 Can you help me find new students?